 Alcohol and Other Drug Abuse Counselor Requirements in Illinois

-Illinois substance abuse counselors can seek certification through the Illinois Alcohol and Other Drug Abuse Professional Certification Association.
-The Illinois Certification Board is a state member of the International Certification & Reciprocity Consortium (IC&RC).
+Substance abuse counselors here must earn certification through the Illinois Alcohol and Other Drug Abuse Professional Certification Association (Illinois Certification Board – ICB), a member of the International Certification & Reciprocity Consortium (IC&RC).

 Certified Alcohol and Other Drug Abuse Counselor (CADC) Requirements